 Answer:

-The async keyword is used to define a method that will run asynchronously.
-The await keyword is used to pause the execution of an asynchronous method until a task completes.
+The async keyword defines an asynchronous method.
+The await keyword pauses the execution of an asynchronous method until a task completes.
 Together, they allow for non-blocking calls, enabling more efficient handling of I/O-bound operations.

 Example: